benediktkr/reddit-communities/README.md

 2. Use `graphtool_analyze.py` to create `data/reddit.gml` to open with gephi.
 I've also used igraph.
 The file `igraph_analyze` programmatically calculates some statistics (mean geodesic distance and the top list based on vertex-degree).

-3. You can use `comments-tools.py` to check if a link exists between subreddits:

-        $ python comments-tools.py --check /r/askreddit/ /r/programming/
-        True

 Comments data
 ======